giantswarm/kube-app-testing/README.md

 ### Chart test mode

-In hte mode selected with `-c` switch, cluster is created as above, but also full chart validation and testing is performed.
+In the mode selected with `-c` switch, cluster is created as above, but also full chart validation and testing is performed.

 A single test cycle works as below: